FirelyTeam/firely-docs/vonk/features/hipaa.rst

 There are several ways to approach this:

-1. ensure Vonk is deployed in a secure environment where only those with correct permissions are able to access it,
+1. ensure Firely Server is deployed in a secure environment where only those with correct permissions are able to access it,
 2. use SMART on FHIR as a means of controlling access,
 3. or add custom authentication based on a plugin.

-Deploying in a secure environment (1) would mean access to Vonk is controlled by third-party software or policy, placing this scenario outside the scope of this guide.
+Deploying in a secure environment (1) would mean access to Firely Server is controlled by third-party software or policy, placing this scenario outside the scope of this guide.

-For scenario (2), Vonk implements support for `Smart on FHIR <http://hl7.org/fhir/smart-app-launch/index.html>`_, a sibling specification to FHIR for securely connecting third-party applications to Electronic Health Record data.
-See :ref:`feature_accesscontrol` on how to configure Vonk with it.
+For scenario (2), Firely Server implements support for `Smart on FHIR <http://hl7.org/fhir/smart-app-launch/index.html>`_, a sibling specification to FHIR for securely connecting third-party applications to Electronic Health Record data.
+See :ref:`feature_accesscontrol` on how to configure Firely Server with it.

 You may also wish to setup custom authentication (3).
-Given how Vonk is based on a pipeline architecture, you can insert a plugin at the start of the pipeline to call out to your authentication service(s) prior to handling the request.
+Given how Firely Server is based on a pipeline architecture, you can insert a plugin at the start of the pipeline to call out to your authentication service(s) prior to handling the request.
 See `this gist <http://bit.ly/VonkAuthorizationMiddleware>`_ as an example.

 .. _hipaa_164.312.c.1: